kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

      I've had a couple of roadblocks in coding for Toaster-Eats, a web application for health and budget minded students.
 One of them involved creating an additional role for vendors.
 I opted to watch my instructor's video in  this topic, and wrote codes in two files to create the role.
 It did not work, and asking chatGpt was a dead end in this case.
 I looked for meteor documentation on  roles, but still could not diagnose the problem.
 It had turned out that I needed to code in one additional file.
   6. Learning a concept / tutorial
       Learning to code invovled more doing, and less attempts to conceptually understand what is coded.
 I would often have brod strokes ideas on what I'm coding.
 For ICS 314, the concepts we had to learn- such as how git works and how mongo is used- were explained well enough by our instructors.
 Therefore, I did not seek AI help.
-  8. Answering a question in class or in Discord
+  7. Answering a question in class or in Discord
+      I did not attempt to answer any questions I did not know.
+I did not see any point in using chatGpt to answer a question, as they could do that themselves.
+I've pointed someone to a potential issue for the tic-tac-toe extra credit project.
+I had coded that before and thought the he might be repeating the same error.

-  9. Asking or answering a smart-question
+  8. Asking or answering a smart-question

-  10. Coding example e.g. “give an example of using Underscore .pluck”
+  9. Coding example e.g. “give an example of using Underscore .pluck”

-  11. Explaining code
+  10. Explaining code

-  12. Writing code
+  11. Writing code

-  13. Documenting code
+  12. Documenting code

-  14. Quality assurance
+  13. Quality assurance

-  15. Other uses in ICS 314 not listed above
+  14. Other uses in ICS 314 not listed above

 ### III.
 Impact on Learning and Understanding: